GlastonburyC/RNAPath/README.md

 _[WIP - We are still transfering code from our internal gitlab to this github repo but we wanted to make this public asap.]_

+# GWAS

+The genome-wide association analysis was conducted using [nf-pipeline-regenie](https://github.com/HTGenomeAnalysisUnit/nf-pipeline-regenie) (v1.8.1).
+A config file defining the computations environment and a config file for the project (example in ./gwas/gtex.conf) are needed to launch the pipeline.
+A complete description on how to use it and template files can be found in the linked repository.

+Full summary statistics are available in a shared drive.
+Regional plots, Manhattan plots and quantile-quantile plots were generated with [GWASLab](https://github.com/Cloufield/gwaslab) (v3.4.21).